the Great Regional Awakening: New Directions

 Please submit proposals for papers in the form of a 250 word abstract (text only) through the Regional Studies Association conference portal by Friday 24th February 2017.
 Proposals will be considered by the Conference Programme Committee against the criteria of originality, interest and subject balance.

 The conference is open to RSA members and non-members.
 RSA members benefit from a lower registration fee.
 Non-members might wish to join the RSA to benefit from the reduced conference fee and our membership benefits.
 To find out more about an RSA membership please click here.
+Delegates could previously benefit from the Early Bird registration rate the deadline for this has now passed and the following rates apply:

 Dr. Dieter Kogler, University College Dublin, Dublin, Ireland